Serum-ascites albumin gradient

 Ideally, the two values should be measured at the same time.

 This phenomenon is the result of Starling's forces between the fluid of the circulatory system and ascitic fluid.
-Under normal circumstances the SAAG is < 1.1 because serum oncotic pressure (pulling fluid back into circulation) is exactly counterbalanced by the serum hydrostatic pressure (which pushes fluid out of the circulatory system).
+Under normal circumstances the SAAG is < 1.1g/dL (11g/L) because serum oncotic pressure (pulling fluid back into circulation) is exactly counterbalanced by the serum hydrostatic pressure (which pushes fluid out of the circulatory system).
 This balance is disturbed in certain diseases (such as the Budd–Chiari syndrome, heart failure, or liver cirrhosis) that increase the hydrostatic pressure in the circulatory system.
 The increase in hydrostatic pressure causes more fluid to leave the circulation into the peritoneal space (ascites).
 The SAAG subsequently increases because there is more free fluid leaving the circulation, concentrating the serum albumin.
 The albumin does not move across membrane spaces easily because it is a large molecule.
 A rare cause of ascites, with elevated SAAG, and without change in hydrostatic/osmotic pressure is urinary bladder rupture with leakage of urine into the peritoneal space.

 Differential

 High gradient

-A high gradient (> 1.1 g/dL, >11g/L) indicates the ascites is due to portal hypertension, either liver related or non-liver related, with approximately 97% accuracy.
+A high gradient (> 1.1 g/dL, >11 g/L) indicates the ascites is due to portal hypertension, either liver related or non-liver related, with approximately 97% accuracy.
 This is due to increased hydrostatic pressure within the blood vessels of the hepatic portal system, which in turn forces water into the peritoneal cavity but leaves proteins such as albumin within the vasculature.